DubhAd/dubhad.github.io/_posts/2023-04-28-cloudflare-tunnels-with-auth.md

 ## Setting up the tunnel

-Then, still in _Zero trust_, go to _Access_ pick _Tunnels_.
+Then, still in _Zero trust_, go to _Access_ and pick _Tunnels_.

 Here you can create a tunnel, giving it a name, and then install the tunnel software.
-As I run everything in Docker I just added the following lines to my compose file:
+As I run everything in Docker all I had to do to install the tunnel software was add the following lines to my compose file:

 ```yaml
   cloudflared: